 - Cauliflower: High in vitamins and antioxidants; broccoli can be used as an alternative.

-- Chickpeas: Excellent source of plant-based protein.
+- Chickpeas: Excellent source of plant-based protein, and fiber.

 Step-By-Step Instructions